Nictiz/Nictiz-R4-zib2024/documentation/Condition-Diagnosis-Symptom.md

 ## General rules

-* When recording a new symptom, an instance of the zib-Symptom, zib-Symptom.Characteristics, and zib-ConditionAndDiagnosis profiles must be created/present.
+* When recording a new symptom, one of the following approaches must be used:
-    * DISCUSSION: a condition for every symptom feels a bit of overkill...
-Or not?
+    * Create/include instances of the zib-Symptom and zib-ConditionAndDiagnosis profiles.
+    * Create/include instances of the zib-Symptom-Condition, zib-Symptom.Characteristics, and zib-ConditionAndDiagnosis profiles.
-    * DISCUSSION: when just registring a sympton... no diagnosis yet, what will be in the ConditionAndDiagnosis Condition?
+    * DISCUSSION with Astrid: when just registring a sympton... no diagnosis yet, what will be in the ConditionAndDiagnosis Condition, this is helpfull when adding new symptom-observations, to link them together & you know eventually this is linked to a condition?
 * When recording a new diagnosis, an instance is of the zib-ConditionAndDiagnosis and zib-ConditionAndDiagnosis-ClinicalImpression profiles are created.
+* If a symptom changes:
+    * For the zib-Symptom profile: a new symptom instance should be created using the same _SymptomName_.
-* When modifying a symptom instance, all concepts may be updated, except for the _SymptomName_.
-A change to the _SymptomName_ is considered a new symptom and therefore requires a new instance of both the zib-Symptom and zib-Symptom.Characteristics profiles.
+    * For the zib-Symptom-Condition: the existing symptom instance is modified, where any concept may be updated, except for the _SymptomName_.
+A change to the _SymptomName_ indicates a new symptom and therefore requires new instances of both the zib-Symptom-Condition and zib-Symptom.Characteristics profiles.
-* When modifying a diagnosis instance, all concepts may be updated, except for the _DiagnosisName_.
-A change to the _DiagnosisName_ is considered a new diagnosis and therefore requires a new instance of both the zib-ConditionAndDiagnosis and zib-ConditionAndDiagnosis-ClinicalImpression profiles.
+* When modifying a diagnosis instance, any concept may be updated, except for the _DiagnosisName_.
+A change to the _DiagnosisName_ indicates a new diagnosis and therefore requires new instances of both the zib-ConditionAndDiagnosis and zib-ConditionAndDiagnosis-ClinicalImpression profiles.

 ### Specific guidelines

+* When a symptom is resolved:
+    * For the zib-Symptom profile: the `.status` is set to _final_ and `component:symptomPeriod.extension:extTimeIntervalPeriod.value[x].end` is included.
-* When a symptom is resolved, the `.component:symptomCourse.valueCodeableConcept` is set to _no longer present_, the `.clinicalStatus` is set to _inactive_, and the `.abatement[x]` is included.
+    * For the zib-Symptom-Condition: the `.component:symptomCourse.valueCodeableConcept` is set to _no longer present_, the `.clinicalStatus` is set to _inactive_, and the `.abatement[x]` is included.
-* When a symptom is ruled out based on clinical judgment, the `.verificationStatus` is set to _refuted_.
+* When a symptom is ruled out based on clinical judgment:
+    * DISCUSSION For the zib-Symptom profile: `.interpretation` is set to _Negative_.
+    * For the zib-Symptom-Condition: the `.verificationStatus` is set to _refuted_.
 * When the condition is resolved (i.e. the patient no longer experiences it), the `.clinicalStatus` is set to _inactive_ and the `.abatement[x]` is included if known.
 * Diagnosis concepts are mapped in both zib-ConditionAndDiagnosis and zib-ConditionAndDiagnosis-ClinicalImpression profiles.
 However, the concepts _MethodOfConfirmation_ (NL-CM:5.6.5), _Comment_ (NL-CM:5.6.11), and _Condition_ (NL-CM:5.6.10) are mapped only in zib-ConditionAndDiagnosis.
 Conversely, the concepts in the _Reason_ container (NL-CM:5.6.13), _IsComplication_ (NL-CM:5.6.12), _AnatomicalLocation_ (NL-CM:5.6.9), and _DiagnosisStatus_ (NL-CM:5.6.4) are mapped only in zib-ConditionAndDiagnosis-ClinicalImpression.
 * When a diagnosis is ruled out based on clinical judgment, the `.verificationStatus` is set to _refuted_.